doctypehuman/sql/README.md

 ### Foreign Key Constraint

+A `FOREIGN KEY` is a key used to link two tables together.
+A `FOREIGN KEY` is a field (or collection of fields) in one table that refers to the `PRIMARY KEY` in another table.
+The table containing the foreign key is called the child table, and the table containing the candidate key is called the referenced or parent table.

+The `FOREIGN KEY` constraint is used to prevent actions that would destroy links between tables.
+The `FOREIGN KEY` constraint also prevents invalid data from being inserted into the foreign key column, because it has to be one of the values contained in the table it points to.

+Syntax `CREATE TABLE`:

+MYSQL:

+	CREATE TABLE Orders (
+    	OrderID int NOT NULL,
+    	OrderNumber int NOT NULL,
+    	PersonID int,
+    	PRIMARY KEY (OrderID),
+    	FOREIGN KEY (PersonID) REFERENCES Persons(PersonID)
+	);

+SQL/ORACLE/MS ACCESS:

+	CREATE TABLE Orders (
+    	OrderID int NOT NULL PRIMARY KEY,
+    	OrderNumber int NOT NULL,
+    	PersonID int FOREIGN KEY REFERENCES Persons(PersonID)
+	);

+In the above example SQL creates a `FOREIGN KEY` on the "PersonID" column when the "Orders" table is created

+Syntax `ALTER TABLE`:

+To create a new `FOREIGN KEY`

+	ALTER TABLE Orders
+	ADD FOREIGN KEY (PersonID) REFERENCES Persons(PersonID);

+To allow naming of a `FOREIGN KEY` constraint and for defining it on multiple columns:

+	ALTER TABLE Orders
+	ADD CONSTRAINT FK_PersonOrder
+	FOREIGN KEY (PersonID) REFERENCES Persons(PersonID);

+Deleting a `FOREIGN KEY`:

+MYSQL:

+	ALTER TABLE Orders
+	DROP FOREIGN KEY FK_PersonOrder;

+SQL/ORACLE/MS ACCESS:

+	ALTER TABLE Orders
+	DROP CONSTRAINT FK_PersonOrder;

 ### Check Constraint

+The `CHECK` constraint is used to limit the value range that can be placed in a column.
+If we define a `CHECK` constraint on a single column it allows only certain values for this column.
+If we define a `CHECK` constraint on a table it can limit the values in certain columns based on values in other columns in the row.

+Syntax `CREATE TABLE`:

+MYSQL:

+	CREATE TABLE Persons (
+   	ID int NOT NULL,
+    	LastName varchar(255) NOT NULL,
+   	FirstName varchar(255),
+  	Age int,
+ 	CHECK (Age>=18)
+	);

+SQL/ORACLE/MS ACCESS:

+	CREATE TABLE Persons (
+    	ID int NOT NULL,
+    	LastName varchar(255) NOT NULL,
+    	FirstName varchar(255),
+    	Age int CHECK (Age>=18)
+	);

+In the above example we set up a check for the user to be of either 18 or more years of age.

+To allow naming of `CHECK` constraint and assigning it multiple columns while creating a table:

+	CREATE TABLE Persons (
+    	ID int NOT NULL,
+    	LastName varchar(255) NOT NULL,
+    	FirstName varchar(255),
+    	Age int,
+    	City varchar(255),
+    	CONSTRAINT CHK_Person CHECK (Age>=18 AND City='Sandnes')
+	);

+The above format works for all databases.

+Syntax `ALTER TABLE`:

+	ALTER TABLE Persons
+	ADD CHECK (Age>=18);

+To allow naming of `CHECK` constraint and assigning it multiple columns while altering a table:

+	ALTER TABLE Persons
+	ADD CONSTRAINT CHK_PersonAge CHECK (Age>=18 AND City='Sandnes');

+Deleting  `CHECK`:

+MYSQL:

+	ALTER TABLE Persons
+	DROP CHECK CHK_PersonAge;

+SQL/ORACLE/MS ACCESS:

+	ALTER TABLE Persons
+	DROP CONSTRAINT CHK_PersonAge;

 ### Default Constraint

+The `DEFAULT` constraint is used to provide a default value for a column.
+The default value will be added to all new records IF no other value is specified.

+Syntax `CREATE TABLE`:

+	CREATE TABLE Persons (
+    	ID int NOT NULL,
+    	LastName varchar(255) NOT NULL,
+    	FirstName varchar(255),
+    	Age int,
+    	City varchar(255) DEFAULT 'Humpolec'
+	);

+Here we specified the default city to be Humpolec.

+It can also be used along with function like `GETDATE()`.

+	CREATE TABLE Orders (
+    	ID int NOT NULL,
+    	OrderNumber int NOT NULL,
+    	OrderDate date DEFAULT GETDATE()
+	);

+Syntax `ALTER TABLE`:

+MYSQL:

+	ALTER TABLE Persons
+	ALTER City SET DEFAULT 'Humpolec';

+SQL SERVER:

+	ALTER TABLE Persons
+	ADD CONSTRAINT df_City
+	DEFAULT 'Brno' FOR City;

+MSAcess:

+	ALTER TABLE Persons
+	ALTER COLUMN City SET DEFAULT 'Pilzen';

+ORACEL:

+	ALTER TABLE Persons
+	MODIFY City DEFAULT 'Ostrava';

+Deleting `DEFAULT`:

+MYSQL:

+	ALTER TABLE Persons
+	ALTER City DROP DEFAULT;

+SQL/ORACLE/MS ACCESS:

+	ALTER TABLE Persons
+	ALTER COLUMN City DROP DEFAULT;

 ### Create Index Statement

+The `CREATE INDEX` statement is used to create indexes in tables.
+Indexes are used to retrieve data from the database more quickly than otherwise.
+The users cannot see the indexes, they are only used to speed up searches/queries.

+Consider an Index like an auto-filter that can be referred to.

+Updating a table with indexes takes more time than updating a table without (because the indexes also need an update).
+Hence it is wise to  only create indexes on columns that will be frequently searched against.

+There are two types of Indexes.
+Simple and Unique.
+Unique index does not allow duplicate values.

+Syntax Creation:

+		CREATE INDEX index_name
+		ON table_name (column1, column2, ...);

+Creation of Unique Index:

+		CREATE UNIQUE INDEX index_name
+		ON table_name (column1, column2, ...);

+The syntax for creation of index varies for different databases and unfortunately I do not have all of them listed.
+Please check documentation before proceeding.

+Example:

+	CREATE INDEX idx_pname
+	ON Persons (LastName, FirstName);

+Syntax Deletion:

+MYSQL:
+	ALTER TABLE table_name
+	DROP INDEX index_name;

+ORACLE:

+	DROP INDEX index_name;

+SQL:

+	DROP INDEX table_name.index_name;

 ### Auto Increment Field

+Auto-increment allows a unique number to be generated automatically when a new record is inserted into a table.
+Often this is the primary key field that we would like to be created automatically every time a new record is inserted.

+Syntax:

+MYSQL:

+	CREATE TABLE Persons (
+    	Personid int NOT NULL AUTO_INCREMENT,
+    	LastName varchar(255) NOT NULL,
+    	FirstName varchar(255),
+    	Age int,
+    	PRIMARY KEY (Personid)
+	);

+MYSQL uses the keyword `AUTO_INCREMENT`.
+The default value starting value for auto increment is 1.
+To change it to a custom number use the below statement.

+	ALTER TABLE Persons AUTO_INCREMENT=100;

+Once this is done we do not have to specify the value for this column during insertion of data.

+SQL SERVER:

+	CREATE TABLE Persons (
+    	Personid int IDENTITY(1,1) PRIMARY KEY,
+    	LastName varchar(255) NOT NULL,
+    	FirstName varchar(255),
+    	Age int
+	);

+SQL Server uses the keyword `IDENTITY` to achieve the same effect.
+It also offers us to assign the starting value and the value by which the increment will happen.
+In the above example both values have been set to 1.

+ORACLE:

+The code for ORACLE is not so simple.
+We will have to create an auto-increment field with the sequence object.
 ### Working With Dates

 ### Views